christine-malloy/devops-portfolio/README.md

 A typical pipeline will include the following stages: build automation and continuous integration, test automation, and deployment automation.

 ## Automations

+Automations are the bread and butter of tangible assets that a DevOps Engineer can produce.
+They build Scripts, pipelines, and toolings drive the backbone engineering efforts.

 - Build automation and continuous integration
     - The pipeline starts by building the binaries to create the deliverables passed to the following stages.
 New features implemented by the developers are integrated into the central code base, built, and unit tested.
 It's the most direct feedback cycle that informs the development team about the health of their application code.